HadiRaza04/fonts/README.md

 # How to use .ttf file fonts in React (vite) app with Tailwind

 ## Step # 1
-Copy and paste .tff file in public folder
+Copy and paste .ttf file in public folder

 ## Step # 2
 Add font face in your global css (like index.css)